UNiXMIT/UNiXMF/kb/DuplicateXARuid.md

 ## Resolution
 This can be caused by duplicating regions in an incorrect way, causing a XAR in multiple regions to have the same UID.
-To resolve this issue, delete the affected XAR from each region and then re-add it, to ensure that every XAR obtains a unique UID.
+To resolve this issue, delete the affected XAR from each region and then re-add it, to ensure that every XAR obtains a unique ID.

 ## Additional Information
 More information about duplicating a region correctly can be found in the documentation: